proplot-dev/proplot/README.rst

    uniform colormaps" on-the-fly.
 Tools for slicing and modifying existing colormaps.
-*  Making colorbars from lists of lines or colors, making axes "inset" colorbars.
+*  Making colorbars from lists of lines or colors.
+Making axes "inset" colorbars.
+Making legends with centered rows instead of aligned columns.
 *  Integration with basemap and cartopy.
 Generate arbitrary grids of map projections in one go.
 Switch between the cartopy and basemap backends painlessly.
 Using the axes methods directly for basemap